Equations of Diesel You Must Know

 The Chemical Equation for Diesel Combustion

-Diesel is a volatile substance that consists of hydrocarbons.
-Because of this, it’s important to understand how it reacts in a certain environment.
+Diesel is a volatile substance that consists of hydrocarbon and because of this, it is important to understand how it reacts in certain environments.
 The chemical reaction that diesel undergoes occurs deep within the engine compartment, where the pistons and cylinders are situated.

-The reaction consists of the compression and expansion of air and fuel within the cylinder, but there can be unburnt fuel present within the cylinder, meaning that the amount of energy that is produced during combustion is lower than it should be.
+The reaction consists of the compression and expansion of air and fuel within the cylinder, but there can be unburnt fuel present within the cylinder, which means that the amount of energy that is produced during combustion is lower than it should be.

 The Maximum Efficiency of Diesel Engines

 Efficiency is one of the most important aspects of any engine, as it governs how much energy an engine produces compared to how much energy it uses.
-To calculate the efficiency, we use the following equation:
+Fuel efficiency is also one of the most important aspects of a fleet manager’s role, as they are expected to keep their fleet operating on as little fuel as possible throughout the year.

 In this equation, r represents the compression ratio, which is the ratio of the maximum to the minimum volume inside a cylinder, α represents the ratio between the end and start volume of the combustion process, and γ is the ratio of the specific heat capacities of the fuel.

-Because diesel has a relatively high compression ratio, it means that diesel engines are more efficient than other types of engines on the market.
+Because diesel has a relatively high compression ratio, it means that diesel engines are more efficient than other types of engines on the market, such as petrol.
 This is the reason lorries and HGVs tend to have diesel engines, as they require less fuel to achieve the same results compared to other fuel types.
+This makes diesel ideal for fleet managers who are looking to get the very most out of their fuel at all times.

 The Volume Expansion of Any Fluid